umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 ## Description
 When an RGB image is inputted to the model, it produces a depth map that displays the predicted depth of each pixel.
 It is similar to that of a person's ability to percieve perspective, distinguishing what is far away and what is nearby.
+It does this by evaluating the darkness of each pixel; something closer is generally lighter and something further is generally darker.

+(Architecture description)

 ## Demo